Atteng/AFIT-SC-Student-Companion/README.md

 That's all there is to be a contributor to AFIT SC.
 I am looking forward to your inputs, corrections, suggestions, remarks towards maintaining this project.

 ## Project Maintainer(s)
-This project is founded and actively maintained by [Simeoon Atteng](https://github.com/Atteng).
+This project is founded and actively maintained by [Simeon Atteng](https://github.com/Atteng).
 For queries, please send an email to awajiiyaham@gmail.com.
 I will certainly reply you as soon as i can.